ZeroDeth/derekkedziora.github.io/_posts/2016-11-01-ruthless-boss.md

 ---
+date: 2016-11-01
 layout: default
 category: lesson
 lesson-type: writing
 title: "The Ruthless Boss"
 tags: ["management", "brevity"]
 description: "Improve a long blog post about mangagement by shortening it."
-date: 2016-11-01
 permalink: "/lessons/ruthless-boss"
 ---
 ## The Ruthless Boss

-<p></p>
+### Materials
+[<a href="http://www.thesimpledollar.com/the-myth-of-the-ruthless-business-mogul-or-why-it-pays-to-be-nice-in-the-workplace" target="_blank">main</a>] Blog post from *The Simple Dollar*

-### Key Concepts
+### Pre-reading Questions

 - What are some different management styles and ways to motivate workers?
 - Are some management styles industry specific?
-- What's the right balance between reward and punishment?
+- Is brevity a strong point in writing?

 ### Keywords
 ruthless (adj.)